 GeneCards Summary for CRYGD Gene

 CRYGD (Crystallin Gamma D) is a Protein Coding gene.
-Diseases associated with CRYGD include cataract 4, multiple types and coralliform cataract.
-GO annotations related to this gene include structural constituent of eye lens.
-An important paralog of this gene is CRYGC.
+Diseases associated with CRYGD include Cataract 4, Multiple Types and Cataract 29.
+Gene Ontology (GO) annotations related to this gene include structural constituent of eye lens.
+An important paralog of this gene is CRYGB.

 UniProtKB/Swiss-Prot for CRYGD Gene

 Crystallins are the dominant structural components of the vertebrate eye lens.